AHL Outdoor Classic: 2011–12

 AHL teams scheduled two outdoor games for the 2011–12 season, one in the United States and another in Canada (a first for the series).

-The first of the two was scheduled for January 6, 2012 at Citizens Bank Park in Philadelphia, Pennsylvania.
-The Adirondack Phantoms (who formerly played in Philadelphia and are the farm team to the Philadelphia Flyers), faced the Hershey Bears (themselves a former Flyers farm club).
+The first of the two was played on January 6, 2012 at Citizens Bank Park in Philadelphia, Pennsylvania.
+The Adirondack Phantoms (who previously played in Philadelphia and are the top affiliate for the Philadelphia Flyers), faced the Hershey Bears (themselves a former Flyers farm club).
 The Phantoms scored with 20.8 seconds left in regulation to send it to overtime before Shane Harper scored 58 seconds into overtime giving the Phantoms a 4–3 victory.
-The game was held in conjunction with the 2012 NHL Winter Classic, which was held at the same venue four days prior.
-The game set an AHL attendance record with 45,653 fans attending, more than double the previous record of 21,673.
+The game was held in conjunction with the 2012 NHL Winter Classic, which took place at the same venue four days prior.
+The game set an AHL attendance record with 45,653 fans attending, more than double the previous record.

 Another outdoor game was held at Ivor Wynne Stadium in Hamilton, Ontario, which featured a match-up between the Toronto Marlies and the Hamilton Bulldogs, on January 21, 2012.
 A crowd of 20,565 spectators watched the Marlies beat the Bulldogs, 7–2.
 Included in the festivities were two college hockey games hosted by the Brock Badgers: a men's test against the Waterloo Warriors and a women's contest against the University of Ontario Institute of Technology Ridgebacks.
-The event was known as the "Steeltown Showdown" in reference to Hamilton's steel mills.
+The event was known as the Steeltown Showdown in reference to Hamilton's steel mills.

 2012–13

-On March 24, 2012, the AHL and the Hershey Bears announced via Twitter that the Wilkes-Barre/Scranton Penguins and the Hershey Bears were to play the 2013 Capital BlueCross AHL Outdoor Classic on January 20, 2013.
+On March 24, 2012, the AHL and the Hershey Bears announced via Twitter that the Wilkes-Barre/Scranton Penguins and the Hershey Bears were to play the Capital BlueCross AHL Outdoor Classic on January 20, 2013.
 The game was played at Hersheypark Stadium in Hershey, Pennsylvania.
 Hershey took the lead in the second period but the Penguins scored a goal in the third to send the game to overtime.
 Paul Thompson would score in overtime, winning the game 2–1 for the Penguins.
 The game was played before a crowd of 17,311 spectators.

-As a result of the 2012–13 NHL lockout, a second planned outdoor game between the Grand Rapids Griffins and Toronto Marlies, to be held in Detroit's Comerica Park on December 30, 2012, as part of the NHL Winter Classic, was canceled.
-(The scheduled game was moved indoors to Van Andel Arena.)
+As a result of the 2012–13 NHL lockout, a second planned outdoor game between the Grand Rapids Griffins and Toronto Marlies, to be held in Detroit's Comerica Park on December 30, 2012, as part of the NHL Winter Classic, was moved indoors to Grand Rapids' Van Andel Arena as a regular-season game for the Griffins.